Names Of Percussion Instruments In Africa

 - mbira (thumb piano of Zimbabwe)

-- mpebi & nkrawiri (Ghanaian tribunal twin drums of
+- mpebi & nkrawiri (Ghanaian tribunal twin drums of the Akan)

 - mpintin (drum)